 North Carolina's Olmstead plan includes a comprehensive supportive community based housing initiative.
-Through a housing first approach, individuals that would like to live in the community with supports, can be placed in homes without the requirement to demonstrate "readiness."
-We have worked with our partners at the LME/MCO level and their contracted providers to meet individuals "where they are at" and assist them with skills necessary to live outside of an institutional setting.
+Through a housing first approach, individuals that would like to live in the community with supports, and placed in homes without the requirement to demonstrate "readiness".
+We have worked with our partners at the LME-MCO level and their contracted providers to meet individuals 'where they are at' and assist them with skills necessary to living outside of an institutional setting.
+Full participation with a harm reduction model is essential as many individuals are coping with substance use in addition to mental health needs.

 North Carolina has a few projects identified to assist individuals with the expense of living in the community.
-In addition to utilizing other existing subsidized housing programs such as Housing Choice Vouchers, Shelter Plus Care, and SHP programs, North Carolina offers the Targeting Unit program.
-This is a tax incentive program, where in exchange for a tax adjustment, developers of new housing units dedicate at least 10% of their project to low income individuals.
+In addition to utilizing other existing subsidized housing programs such as Housing Choice Vouchers, Shelter Plus Care, and SHP programs; North Carolina offers the Targeting Unit program.
+This is a tax incentive program, where in exchange for a tax adjustment developers of new housing units dedicate at least 10% of their project to low income individuals.
 This is the project on which the HUD 811 project was based.
 Individuals can also receive rental assistance through the Keys program funded through the NC Housing Finance Agency.
-A new program call Transitions to Community Living assists an identified population with leaving state hospitals or adult care homes (ACH), and transitioning back into the community.
+A new program call Transitions to Community Living as assists an identified population with leaving state hospitals or adult care homes (ACH), and transitioning back into the community.

 Key to the success of an individual remaining in the community is the type of supports provided.
 These are identified with the individual through the Personal Care Plan process.
-North Carolina sets up services for individuals by way of our LME/MCO system.
-Each LME/MCO is responsible for a specific catchment area and contracting with providers to meet the presenting need.
-For supportive housing some key services include ACT, Community Support Teams and Peer Supports.
+North Carolina sets up services to individuals by way of our LME-MCO system.
+Each LME-MCO is responsible for a specific catchment area and contracting with providers to meet the presenting need.
+For supportive housing some key services include ACT, Community Support Teams, and Peer Supports.
 ACT services are currently being reviewed to make sure they meet fidelity.
 This is being done by reviewing them in the Team ACT standards.
-Peer specialists are certified through an intensive program developed by the state with its university partners.
+Peer specialists are certified through an intensive program developed by the state and university partners.
 In addition to support services, individuals are assisted with community living by supported employment.
 These programs are also being review for fidelity on the Dartmouth model.